shirishkarveer/basic-numerical-diffrence-method/README.md

 # num_diff
-Basic numerical diffrentiation with c++. diffrentiation nothing but slope. math function is rep by the blue curve.
-Equation is F’(x ) = lt.h->0((f(x+h)-f(x))/h)).
+Basic numerical diffrentiation with c++. diffrentiation nothing but slope. math function is rep by the blue curve. 'x' is point to evaluate Equation is F’(x ) = lt.h->0((f(x+h)-f(x))/h)).

 Reduce h  = should closely resemble exact value of slope = (delta-x/delta-y).